 Contracts are an integral part of running a company.
 When you're a business owner, they will protect your interests and ensure that your dealings with partners, employees, vendors, and other parties are fair.
 Because contracts are so integral to running a business, a material breach of contract — when one party significantly violates the agreement — is a serious matter that requires the help of an experienced commercial litigator.

-In this blog, Reno-based attorney Raymond E. Areshenko breaks down what constitutes a material breach and the steps necessary to prove it.
+In this blog, Reno and Sacramento based attorney Raymond E. Areshenko breaks down what constitutes a material breach and the steps necessary to prove it.
 Mr. Areshenko is an experienced business attorney who has been recognized as one of the top lawyers in that field.
 If your company has been victimized by a breach of contract, he will fight on your behalf.

 Minor vs. Material Breach of Contract

 There are two different types of contract breaches recognized by the law:

 - Minor violation: This less severe form of contract breach gives the harmed party the right to sue for damages but does not excuse them from fulfilling their part of the contract.
 Many minor breaches can be resolved without litigation if the offending party simply corrects the wrong and performs their duties

 - Material breach: This is a far more severe form of contract breach.
 Material breaches are significant violations that undermine the purpose of the contract itself.
 If you think a material breach has occurred, you should speak to a lawyer immediately.
 Material breaches excuse the harmed party from fulfilling their contractual duties and give them the right to sue for damages.